Long-term unemployment is damaging to individuals and communities, it affects mental and physical health, and holds back economic growth.

 Helping young people into work through the Youth Contract

-We have published more information for employers about the Youth Contract.
+We have published more information about the Youth Contract and helping young people into work.

 Supporting disabled people who need more help to find and keep a job